 As a Floridian, you know that hurricane season is no joke, especially if you live on the water.
 June 1st starts the hurricane season, which lasts until the end of November.
 While there is nothing you can do to prevent a hurricane from occurring, there are a number of preventative measures you can take to prepare your home for the conditions it may be exposed to during a tropical storm or hurricane.

 Related Blog: Hurricane Preparedness for Your Waterfront Property

 There are many obvious precautions to take when it comes to things outside your home.
 For instance, you’ll want to bring in outdoor furniture, potted plants, and anything else that may blow away in the wind or potentially harm your home or neighbors’ homes.
 However, you may not think about what you need to do to your dock and seawall before an impending storm hits.

 When you live on the water, your seawall is an essential line of defense between the water and your home.
-It withstands some of the most brutal conditions of any marine structures built today.
+It withstands some of the most brutal conditions of any marine structure built today.
 If your seawall is damaged in any way, it could mean very bad news for your home and property when a storm comes.
-Here are some things you need to do to make sure your seawall will function as it is intended.
+Here are some things you need to do to make sure your seawall will function as it is intended:

 Your dock is an important part of keeping your boat safe during a hurricane.
 If it is old or in bad condition, it may not be able to withstand the high winds and rough water it will be exposed to.
 It is a good idea to have your dock inspected by a professional to make sure it is in good condition and will not damage your boat, house, or surrounding structures.